Ricotta Pound Cake

 Pound cake is a wonderful thing and if you ask me, it’s not made often enough.
 So, here’s my ultimate favorite; a ricotta pound cake, that bakes up perfectly and is moist and buttery as can be.

 The origins of pound cake lie in Northern Europe and date back to the early 18th century.
 The name itself, ”pound cake”, comes from the fact that the original pound cakes contained one pound each of butter, sugar, eggs, and flour.
 No leaveners, such as baking soda or baking powder were used.
-Instead, air was whipped into the batter while blending.
+Instead, the air was whipped into the batter while blending.
 At this time, many were unable to read, so this simple recipe made it both easy to remember and make.

 ricotta pound cake

-Best Flour for Making Pound Cake:
+Best Flour for Making Pound Cake

 My go-to flour of choice when making this ricotta pound cake or any other, is cake flour.
 Cake flour is much lighter than all-purpose flour.
 Lighter flour allows for the butter to be the real star.
 Pound cake is a dense cake as is, you don’t want to overdo it.